Search for the charged lepton flavor violating decay $\psi(3686)\to e^{\pm}\mu^{\mp}$: BESIII Detector and data samples

-Monte Carlo~(MC) simulated data samples produced with a {\sc geant4}-based~\cite{geant4} software package, which includes the geometric description~\cite{{Huang:2022wuo}} of the BESIII detector and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
-The simulation models the beam energy spread and initial state radiation (ISR) in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{ref:kkmc}.
-The inclusive MC sample includes the production of the $\psi(3686)$ resonance, the ISR production of the $J/\psi$, and the continuum processes incorporated in {\sc kkmc}~\cite{ref:kkmc}.
-All particle decays are modelled with {\sc evtgen}~\cite{ref:evtgen} using BFs either taken from the Particle Data Group~\cite{ref:pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{ref:lundcharm}.
+Monte Carlo~(MC) simulated data samples produced with a {\sc geant4}-based~\cite{geant4} software package, which includes the geometric description~\cite{Huang:2022wuo, Song:2025pnt} of the BESIII detector and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
+The simulation models the beam energy spread and initial state radiation (ISR) in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{ref:kkmc1,ref:kkmc2}.
+The inclusive MC sample includes the production of the $\psi(3686)$ resonance, the ISR production of the $J/\psi$, and the continuum processes incorporated in {\sc kkmc}.
+All particle decays are modelled with {\sc evtgen}~\cite{ref:evtgen1,ref:evtgen2} using BFs either taken from the Particle Data Group~\cite{ref:pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{ref:lundcharm1,ref:lundcharm2}.
 Final state radiation from charged final state particles is incorporated using the {\sc photos} package~\cite{photos2}.
 Samples of $1\times10^5$ events are generated separately for the experimental conditions of 2009 and 2021 to study the selection criteria.
 Approximately $2.406\times10^9$ $\psi(3686)$ events from the inclusive MC sample are used to estimate the backgrounds from $\psi(3686)$ decays.
 To improve the statistics of the MC sample for background studies, an equivalent of $2.406\times10^{10}$ $\psi(3686)$ exclusive events are generated, including decay channels such as $\psi(3686)\to e^{+}e^{-},~\mu^{+}\mu^{-},~\tau^+\tau^-,~K^+K^-$, and $p\bar{p}$.
 To avoid involuntary bias, a semi-blind analysis method is employed.
 The full dataset is analyzed after the analysis procedure is finalized by using the MC simulation sample and $10\%$ of the full data sample.
-Signal events are reconstructed with an electron and a muon that are back-to-back in the rest frame of the $\psi(3686)$.
-All charged tracks are required to be within a polar angle range of $\vert\!\cos\theta\vert<0.93$, where $\theta$ is the polar angle of charged tracks.
-The good charged tracks must originate from the interaction region, defined by $|V_{xy}|<1~\rm cm$ and $|V_z|<10~\rm cm$, where $|V_{xy}|$ and $|V_{z}|$ are the distances of closest approach of the reconstructed track to the interaction point in the $xy$ plane and the $z$ direction (along the beam), respectively.
-For the signal channel, the number of good charged tracks is required to be two, and the net charge of these two tracks is required to be zero.
-To reject cosmic rays, the TOF difference of the two good charged tracks must be less than $1.0~\rm ns$.